 Confidentiality/Non-Disclosure Statement

-Protecting the confidentiality of our families is always a priority.
-WACCC maintains the following confidentiality policy:
+The Winsted Area Child Care Center, Inc. (WACCC) has an ethical and legal obligation to respect the privacy of families, students, donors, prospective donors, volunteers, directors, and staff, and to protect, safeguard, and maintain any information it acquires that is deemed confidential by its nature or definition.

 The protection of confidential business and client information is vital to the interest and success of the Winsted Area Child Care Center, Inc. Such confidential information includes but is not limited to the following:

 Any information about children attending WACCC